-When you purchase an annuity, you entrust your financial security to a company.
+Entrust your financial security to a company when you purchase an annuity.
 Naturally, you hope that the company will be around for the duration of your contract, but what happens if it fails?
-Unfortunately, annuity companies sometimes fail, and when they do, policyholders can lose a lot of money.
+Unfortunately, annuity companies sometimes fail; policyholders can lose much money when they do.
 In this guide, we will look at how many annuity companies have failed in recent years and the impact that has had on policyholders.

 What Happens to Annuities if Insurance Companies Fail?

 When an insurance company fails, the state steps in to help protect policyholders.
 Each state has a guaranty association that provides some coverage if an insurance company becomes insolvent.
 The coverage varies by state but is typically around $100,000 per policy.
 So, if you have an annuity with a death benefit of $200,000 and the company goes under, the guaranty association would pay out $100,000 to your beneficiaries.